Donald Tovey

 Sir Donald Francis Tovey (17 July 1875 – 10 July 1940) was a British musical analyst, musicologist, writer on music, composer, conductor and pianist.
-He had been best known for his Essays in Musical Analysis and his editions of works by Bach and Beethoven, but since the 1990s his compositions (relatively small in number but substantial in musical content) have been recorded and performed with increasing frequency.
+He had been best known for his Essays in Musical Analysis and his editions of works by Bach and Beethoven, but since the 1990s his (relatively few) compositions have been recorded and performed with increasing frequency.
 The recordings have mostly been well received by reviewers.

 Life

 He was born at Eton, Berkshire, the son of Duncan Crookes Tovey, an assistant master at Eton College, and his wife, Mary Fison.
 As a child Tovey was privately educated exclusively by Sophie Weisse.
 She was impressed by his musical gifts evident at an early age and took it upon herself to nurture him.
 Through her network of associates he was introduced to composers, performers and music critics.
 These included Walter Parratt, James Higgs and (from the age of 14) Hubert Parry for composition.
+In 1898, Tovey graduated from Balliol College at Oxford University, where he had studied the classics and developed his interest in music, particularly that of Bach.

-Also in Weisse's network was violinist Joseph Joachim, who first met Tovey when he was seven or eight years old.
-Tovey played piano with the Joachim Quartet in a 1905 performance of the Brahms F minor Piano Quintet, Op.
-34. By then he was already composing, and had gained some moderate fame, with works performed in Berlin and Vienna as well as in London.
+When Tovey was seven or eight years old, he met violinist Joseph Joachim, another acquaintance of Weisse.
+Tovey played piano with the Joachim Quartet in a 1905 performance of Brahms's Piano Quintet, in F minor, Op.
+34. By then Tovey was already composing and had gained some moderate fame, with works performed in Berlin, Vienna, and London.
 His large scale Piano Concerto (with Tovey as soloist) made its debut at Queen's Hall in November 1903 under the baton of Sir Henry Wood, and Tovey played it again in 1906 under Hans Richter.

-During this period he also contributed heavily to the 1911 Encyclopædia Britannica, writing many of the articles on music of the 18th and 19th centuries.

-In 1914, he began to teach music at the University of Edinburgh, succeeding Frederick Niecks as Reid Professor of Music; there he founded the Reid Orchestra.
+During this period he also contributed heavily to the 1911 Encyclopædia Britannica, writing many of the articles on music of the 18th and 19th centuries.In 1914, he began to teach music at the University of Edinburgh, succeeding Frederick Niecks as Reid Professor of Music; there he founded the Reid Orchestra.
 For their concerts he wrote a series of programme notes, many of which were eventually collected into the books for which he is now best known, the Essays in Musical Analysis.
 In 1917, he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Ralph Allan Sampson, Cargill Gilston Knott, John Horne and Sir Edmund Taylor Whittaker.